 - For trips of 60 days or more, or repeated entries, a Tourist Visa arranged through a Thai embassy, consulate, or the official e-Visa portal removes the uncertainty entirely.

-- Currently on Visa on Arrival eligibility: Confirm directly with a Thai embassy or consulate whether your nationality remains on the reduced list before booking further travel.
+- Currently relying on Visa on Arrival: Confirm directly with a Thai embassy or consulate whether your nationality remains on the three-country list before booking further travel.

 Frequently asked questions